Multiple Subject Credential Program Student Teaching

 - Complete the Basic Skills Requirement and submit copies of your official scores

-- Submit a COMPLETE application packets to the Teacher Preparation Advising Center (TPAC) by the deadline.
+- Submit a COMPLETE application packets to the Teacher Preparation Advising Center (TPAC) via the One Drive link below by the deadline.
 Incomplete applications will not be accepted!
 Late applications will not be accepted.

 Student Teaching Application

 Complete applications must be submitted by Monday March 15, 2021 for Fall 2021 Student Teaching.

 Follow the steps below carefully to submit your Fall 2021 Student Teaching Application online.
 We will begin accepting applications for Fall 2021 Student Teaching on Monday February 1, 2021.